bwz3rbot/Discord-3-Strike-Bot/README.md

 <br>

-1. Click the New Application button to create a new bot.
+1. Click the `New Application` button to create a new bot.

 <img src="https://i.imgur.com/RS7HNEk.png">

 <br>
 <br>

-2. Give it a name and click create
+2. Give it a name and click `Create`

 <img src="https://i.imgur.com/n0lJjsW.png">

 <br>
 <br>

-3. Navigate to the Bot tab and click Add Bot.
+3. Navigate to the Bot tab and click to `Add Bot`.

 <img src="https://i.imgur.com/N3L6bln.png">

 <br>
 <br>

-4. Now Click to Reveal Token.
+4. Now `Click to Reveal Token`.
 You'll need this token to authenticate your bot in the next step.

 <img src='https://i.imgur.com/X115w03.png'>

 <br>
 <br>

 <strong>Never share this token with anyone!
 It is used to authenticate your bot!
 Basically it is your bot's password.</strong> Anyone with access to this token will have *full* control of the bot.
 That means that if you have granted the bot an admin role on your server (which you would need to for it to work), __anyone with access to your token will have admin rights on your server__.
 You can probably imagine that this is not something you really want to happen!
 No problem, though as if the token ever does in fact become leaked, you may simply go back to the [Developer Portal](https://discord.com/developers/applications) on your bot's page and click the button to __*regenerate*__ a new token for your bot.
-Paste it back into your pw.env file (which is explained below) and you're good to go!
+Paste it back into your `pw.env` file (which is explained below) and you're good to go!

 # Environment Variables <a name = "env_var"></a>

-This bot is <strong>highly customizable</strong>.
+This bot is ***highly customizable***
 -----
-The environment variables listed below are stored in your pw.env file.
+The environment variables listed below are stored in your `pw.env` file.
 You will notice a single file that exists within the root directory of this codebase called __pw.envEXAMPLE.__ Here is where you can customize your bot.
 The only requirements are that you input the correct token for your bot and ACTIVITY_TYPE is limited to only 3 choices.
 But other than that, you have a number of variables to choose from to make the bot fit your server's personality a bit more.
 See below for definitions of what they all mean.

 -----